-- Big Brother/Big Sister Mentor: In some of his/her support conversations with the Second Generation characters.
+- Big Sibling Mentor: In some of their support conversations with the Second Generation characters.

 - Bifauxnen: If you give a Female Avatar short hair, she can look rather boyish in a refined way.
 The "adult woman" build is especially good for this.

 - Bishōnen: Very definitely an option for a male Avatar.
 Even the default has some elements of this.

-- Blessed with Suck/Cursed with Awesome: Through the means of their family's Super Breeding Program, The Avatar are now the The Chosen One that will one day become an Eldritch Abomination Dracolich that will bring about The End of the World as We Know It.
-The plus side is that they are given Superpowerful Genetics allowing them to class change into almost every class and produce absurdly powerful children, as well as the one person capable of defeating Grima once and for all—something that Naga isn't even capable of.
+- Blessed with Suck/Cursed with Awesome: Through the means of their family's Super Breeding Program, The Avatar is now the The Chosen One that will one day become an Eldritch Abomination Dracolich that will bring about The End of the World as We Know It.
+The plus side is that they are given Superpowerful Genetics allowing them to class change into almost every class and produce absurdly powerful children, as well as the one person capable of defeating Grima once and for all — something that Naga isn't even capable of.

 - Bling of War: The Grandmaster class has the Avatar wearing shiny plate armor underneath a even more badass-looking longcoat.